 As your situation changes each year, you need to revisit your TTR settings regularly, and you'll need a financial planner to help you set this up.
 Speak to your Industry SuperFund about getting financial advice to get you started with TTR.

 For transition to retirement to work for you, you would need a higher starting income.
 This is because your current income tax rate is below or equal to the Transition to Retirement contribution rate.

 You could take a look at making after tax contribution to your super instead.

 The "Transition to Retirement" outcome uses an actuary projection and the following assumptions, some of which you can change:

 The outcome relies on the following fixed assumptions and settings which cannot be changed:

-- Superannuation Guarantee Contribution is currently 9.5% and then increases to 12% as per current legislation
+- Superannuation Guarantee Contribution is currently 10.5% of ordinary time earnings and then increases to 12% as per current legislation

 - The LISTO applies from 1 July 2017